A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 Based upon the well thought out questions in this email, we will assume that this family has decided that 14k in student loans is acceptable borrowing for this school year.

-If your family is in a similar situation, it is critical that you answer the “should I borrow 14k” question before you answer the “what’s the best way to borrow 14k” question. $14,000 may not seem like a ton of money for a college education, but over four years, that adds up to $56,000, and we haven’t even addressed the interest.
-Before any money is borrowed, it is essential to make sure you can afraid the payments before you get the loan(s).
+If your family is in a similar situation, it is critical that you answer the “should I borrow 14k?” question before you answer the “what’s the best way to borrow 14k?” question. $14,000 may not seem like a ton of money for a college education, but over four years, that adds up to $56,000, and we haven’t even addressed the interest.
+Before borrowing, it is essential to make sure you can afford the payments before you get the loan(s).

-Finally, any family considering a private loan should first maximize the student’s federal loan borrowing through the FAFSA (don’t worry about your family’s income being “too high” for FAFSA loans… financial need only dictates whether or not the interest is subsidized during school).
-Because the federal government limits the amount that can be borrowed by undergraduate students, families often find themselves in the same shoes as our reader.
+Finally, any family considering a private loan should first maximize the student’s federal loan borrowing through the FAFSA.
+Don’t worry about your family’s income being “too high” for FAFSA loans… financial need only dictates whether or not the interest is subsidized during school.
+Because the federal government limits borrowing by undergraduate students, families often find themselves in the same shoes as our reader.

-If you do find you have to borrower additional money, the question than becomes…
+If you do find you have to borrow additional money, the question then becomes…

 Who should sign for the loan?

 There are three possible answers to this question, and all of them have distinct pros and cons.

 The huge pro for this route is that mom and dad’s credit won’t be impacted for what could be decades.
 As our emailer pointed out, this is also the best way to make sure your child has “skin in the game.”
 The major downside is that the student may not qualify for a loan on their own.
 Even if they do, they could end up with a high interest rate.

 By having just a parent sign for the loans, there are a couple of advantages.
 First, a parent with an established job and credit history can qualify for better interest rates than an unemployed college student.
 Second, the having the debt on someone else’s credit report will make it easier for the student to buy a house in the future.

 Parents have the option of borrowing private loans or selecting a Parent PLUS loan through the federal government.